-To copy objects in a diagram
+To copy objects in a flow chart

 - 1. Select one or more objects to copy. - 2.
-Choose Copy from the Edit menu or press CTRL-C on the keyboard. - 3.
-Choose Paste from the Edit menu or press CTRL-V on the keyboard.
+Choose Copy from the Edit menu or press CTRL-C on the keyboard. - Choose Paste from the Edit menu or press CTRL-V on the keyboard.
 A copy of the objects appear at the center of the screen selected for you. - 4.
 Optionally, move the new objects. - 5.
 You can Paste the same objects over and over again.

-To copy objects from one diagram to another
+To copy objects from one flow chart to another

 - 1. Select one or more objects. - 2.
 Choose Copy from the Edit menu or press CTRL-C on the keyboard. - 3.
-Open a different diagram. - 4.
+Open a different flow chart. - 4.
 Choose Paste from the Edit menu or press CTRL-V on the keyboard.
 A copy of the objects appear at the center of the screen selected for you. - 5.
 Optionally, move the new objects. - 6.
 You can Paste the same objects over and over again.

-In addition to copying objects within and between diagrams, you can also copy objects from diagrams to documents of other programs such as Microsoft Word.
-Diagram objects can be copied to Microsoft Word and similar programs as OLE objects (see Object Linking and Embedding (OLE) on page 271) or simply as graphics, namely a Windows Metafile.
+In addition to copying objects within and between flow charts, you can also copy objects from diagrams to documents of other programs such as Microsoft Word.
+Diagram objects can be copied to Microsoft Word and similar programs as OLE objects or simply as graphics, namely a Windows Metafile.
 When you a do a copy, both types of data are stored to the Windows clipboard and it is up to the program that pastes the data to choose the format (Object or Picture in this case).

-To copy objects from a diagram to a different program
+To copy objects from a flow chart to a different program